DesignSafe-CI/api-user-guide/docs/share_import.md

 <br>
 #### Find another user
-To share a file with another user on the SD2E tenant, you must first know their username.
+To share a file with another user on the Designsafe tenant, you must first know their username.
 The Agave CLI has a set of tools that can be used to find other users.
 View your own user profile by issuing: